 Final Thoughts

-Given these points, the DLS method is an amazing method to calculate the target score, but it has its own flaws.
-Since the outcome of a cricket match is unpredictable till the last ball and wicket, determining the result prior to that seems biased and has rightfully received criticism.
+Given these points, the DLS method is an amazing method to calculate the target score, but it has its flaws.
+Since the outcome of a cricket match is unpredictable till the last ball and wicket, determining the result before that seems biased and has rightfully received criticism.
 Until the time there is no other method for determination, all you can do is watch the game and pray that it does not rain when your favourite team’s on the ground.

 Leave a Reply